 Joseph Konowiecki has served as a member of our Board since 2014.
 Mr. Konowiecki serves as managing partner of Moriah Partners, LLC.
 Mr. Konowiecki also serves as Chairman and CEO of Apollo Enterprise Solutions, Inc. Mr. Konowiecki was previously CEO of Future Solutions with UnitedHealth Group's Ovations division.
-Mr. Konowiecki has also held the positions of general counsel and executive vice president corporate affairs at PacifiCare Health Systems, Inc. In addition, he is a founding partner of the law firm Konowiecki & Rank.
+Mr. Konowiecki has also held the positions of general counsel and executive vice president corporate affairs at Pacificare Health Systems, Inc. In addition, he is a founding partner of the law firm Konowiecki & Rank.
 Mr. Konowiecki serves as a member of the RAND Healthcare Advisory Board.
-Mr. Konowiecki vas appointed to serve on our board of directors because of his extensive experience in managing organizations as an executive officer and representing organizations in the healthcare industry.
+Mr. Konowiecki received a Bachelor of Arts degree in Political Science from the University of California, Los Angeles and a JD from Hastings College.
+Mr. Konowiecki was appointed to serve on our board of directors because of his extensive experience in managing organizations as an executive officer and representing organizations in the healthcare industry.